hpcleuven/VscDocumentation/source/jobs/specifying_resources.rst

 If your job exceeds the specified walltime, it will be killed, so the walltime should not be underestimated.

-On the other hand, the walltime should not be wildly overestimate either since this has several disadvantages.
+On the other hand, the walltime should not be wildly overestimated either since this has several disadvantages.

 - It will make your job harder to schedule, so it will spend more time in the queue.